Introduction to Microbiology (6510.5)

 Special assessment requirements

-Students are strongly encouraged to listen to recorded lectures and to study other teaching material that is provided online, e.g., online practicals (approx. 38 hours).
-Attendance of and participation in face-to-face practical classes is compulsory (10 hours) and so is the sitting of assessments (approx. 4.5 hours).
-The remaining time (150 - 52.5 = 97.5 hours) should be spend on self-directed studies using the material provided in lectures/practicals, the textbook and other resources.
-Note that study times may vary depending on previous education and experience, intellectual capability and the desired outcome.
+Students are strongly encouraged to attend lectures or - if that is not possible - to listen to recorded lectures online (approx. 23 hours).
+Attendance of and participation in laboratory (practical) classes is compulsory (26 hours) and so is the sitting of exams (3.5 hours).
+The remaining time should be spent on self-directed studies using the material provided in lectures/practicals, the textbook, Canvas and other resources.

 Required IT skills